AntidoteDB/antidote_aql/README.md

 ### SELECT

 SELECT is the main read operation in AQL (similar to SQL).
-The operation issues a read operation in the database engine (AntidoteDB).
+The operation issues a read operation in the database engine (AntidoteDB data store).
 ```SQL
 SELECT * FROM Student WHERE StudentID = 20;
 ```